collamaf/SimDaVinci/README.md

 - Code extended to both sensors smoothly (new argument to be passed by terminal, default sensor 1).
 - Fixed DOTA source problem

+2018.01.30 by collamaf
+- Quiet deep reorganization of output root file, cleaned a little in ordering and name (and updated readme)
+- Changed "DOTA" to "ExtY" in output file naming